‘Deadliest Catch’ Captains Battle Brutal Winter Amid Tragedy Of Lost Fishermen

 “I’ve learned a lot from him and know for a fact that he is calm under pressure.
 When the Northwestern hit the beach a few years ago, there was only one boat in the area that had a tow.
 I was in a state of panic and thought we were done.
 It was Jeff who walked me through this ordeal on what to do over the radio.
 I did exactly what he told me and sure enough, the stern came around and we got off the beach.
 It’s what saved us.”

 Captain Sig added that whatever occurred with the doomed Destination, it happened so fast they weren’t able to call out for help.
-Sig says the boat would notified someone of impending danger if they knew there was trouble.
+Sig says the boat would notify someone of impending danger if they knew there was trouble.
 He doesn’t believe it was “human error.”

 The show posted a message on its Facebook page.

-“Our thoughts and prayers go out to the crew members aboard the F/V Destination and their families,” Deadliest Catch wrote
+“Our thoughts and prayers go out to the crew members aboard the F/V Destination and their families,” Deadliest Catch wrote.

 [Featured Image by Discovery Channel]